Loading Now

 Q: Health Risks Associated with High Sugar Intake

 A: Overeating sugar can lead to obesity, diabetes, heart disease, and cavities.
-The link between sugar, gut microbes, and health is crucial.
+The connection between sugar, gut microbiota, and overall health is critical.

 Source Links